revolunet/react-twiml/README.md

 The [Giphy game example](./examples/GiphyGame.js) shows how to handle a multi-step scenario

-You can play the giphy game by sending an SMS to +33644640807

 ### Async

-When rendering on the server, we cant rely on `setState`;
+When rendering on the server, we cant rely on `setState` because we need a single, full render of the final state.

-We need to delay the component render using a Promise. (see the [GiphyGame example](./examples/GiphyGame))
+Thus, we need to delay the component render (see the [Giphy game example](./examples/GiphyGame)).